omgcarlo/SocialNgaTutor/README.md

 # SocialNgaTutor
 A Social Media tutoring site

-# This is still in the making
+# Version 1 is completed!
 Any comments, suggestions, reaction will be accepted whole-heartedly